Mattedigital/learning_log/terminology.md

 #### Horizontal Scaling

 Horizontal scaling means that you scale by adding more machines into your pool of resources.
 Also see vertical scaling.
-In web development, you (almost) always want to scale horizontally because, to keep it simple, stuff breaks.
+In web development, you \(almost\) always want to scale horizontally because, to keep it simple, stuff breaks.
 Servers crash randomly.
 Networks degrade.
 Entire data centers occasionally go offline.
 Having more than one server allows you to plan for outages so that your application continues running.
 In other words, your app is “fault tolerant.”

 ---

 #### Imperative Programming

 Imperative Programming is like your friend listening to Bob Ross tell them how to paint a landscape.
 While good ole Bob Ross isn’t exactly commanding, he is giving them step by step directions to get the desired result.
 See Declarative Programming for an alternate to this paradigm.

+---

+#### Lightweight

+Lightweight programming languages are those which have the following features:

+* Syntax & feature use the least hardware & software features possible.
+* Use very little memory to execute.
+* Easily portable, minimal in size.

 ---